Longwater1234/space-checkers/README.md

 ### For Linux

 - Use your OS package manager (`apt` or `yum`) to install SFML 2.6 or newer.
-- Alternatively, you may build SFML 2.6 from source, see [official docs SFML](https://www.sfml-dev.org/tutorials/2.6/start-linux.php).
+- Alternatively, you may build SFML 2.6 from source, see [official SFML docs](https://www.sfml-dev.org/tutorials/2.6/start-linux.php).
-- You will also need to download and install latest **OpenSSL Dev** libs.
+- You are required to install latest **OpenSSL Dev** library.
 See example on Ubuntu / Debian below.

 ```bash
   sudo apt install libsfml-dev
   sudo apt install libssl-dev
 ```

 - Luckily, Windows and macOS come with their native SSL libs built-in, so nothing more to do :-)

 ## Building Instructions